-My original thoughts on this mitten, before I saw them up close, meant removing the liner.
+Before I saw them up close, my original thoughts on this mitten meant removing the liner.
 But that idea did not prove feasible.
-They are relatively heavy weight in at 9.5 oz for the pair.
+They are relatively heavyweight in at 9.5 oz for the pair.
 BUT, if you factor they are a very weatherproof option for cold and wet conditions with no shell that will wet out, these mittens compare favorably to a boiled-wool mitten + shell combo (a smidge over 11 oz total.)
-These PVC mitts aren’t quite as pliable, but arguably a better niche for wet and sloppy conditions.
+These PVC mitts aren’t quite as pliable but arguably a better niche for wet and sloppy conditions.

 I say I bought two pairs because, well, there are two of us.
 So Joan gave them a whirl as well.

-Joan’s more susceptible to the effects of cold and wet weather than I. She immediately enjoyed them for the more raw weather found here in late Nov – Jan or so.
+Joan’s more susceptible to the effects of cold and wet weather than I am.
+She immediately enjoyed them for the more raw weather found here in late Nov – Jan or so.

-And, though my hands do not get nearly as cold as Joan, cold and wet makes for some difficult conditions overall.
+And, though my hands do not get nearly as cold as Joan, cold and wet make for some difficult conditions overall.
 These mittens mitigate those effects quite a bit.

 That’s great Paul, but will you use these mittens regularly?

-If back in my native New England, the Pacific North West, the southeast Appalachians, or similar I have no doubt I’d use them more often.
+If back in my native New England, the Pacific North West, the southeast Appalachians, or similar, I have no doubt I’d use them more often.
 Though somewhat heavy, not too bad when you consider the normal weight of comparably warm mittens + shell combo.
-I like them and they work well, but I don’t think I’d have purchased them if I knew more about them before my purchase.
+I like them, and they work well, but I don’t think I’d have purchased them if I had known more about them before my purchase.
 I also prefer the versatility of a liner + inner mitten + shell combo.

 Overall, though, at $18 a pair, the Frogwear 8490MT mittens provide an inexpensive and extremely effective mitten for the person who needs this type of tool in their cold-weather kit.